Guest Book - climate change and health consultation

 Another waste of tax payers money and distraction by a department that can not actually do what they are paid to do, provide quality and safe healthcare for all South Australians.

-S.G Klippel Cooper 9 months ago
+S.G Klippel Cooper Almost 2 years ago